Blog posts that rank on Google are blog posts that get to the point quickly and answer the searcher’s query.

 - Domain Authority of pages that rank on Page #1 of Google

 KWFinder ranks keywords according to how difficult it’s going to be to rank on Page #1 of Google for that keyword.
 A Keyword Difficulty (KD) score of 45 is usually my upper limit – above that and it’s going to be difficult to get on Page #1.

-Of course, this will depend on the Domain Authority (DA) of your website.
-Mine is 25.
+Of course, this will depend on the domain authority (DA) of your website.
+Mine is 25 (it’s gone up since I wrote this article – my DA is now 38).
 But if your DA is higher than that you could go for keywords with a higher KD score.